isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-I know that I am still using a conditional, but things are starting to look a bit better now.
-Analyzing farther, if products has already been forced, by whoever who pass it into the function to be an array, we could remove the conditional logic all together and have something like:
+I know that the conditional is still being used, but things are starting to look a bit better now.
+We could go a step further - if products has already been forced to be an array by whoever who passes it into the function, we could remove the conditional logic altogether and have something like:

 {% highlight ruby %}